ireapps/teaching-guide-python-scraping/FORTEACHERS.md

 If you can, find an opportunity when someone has gotten an error and take a few minutes to walk through basic debugging strategy: Reading the traceback error from bottom to top, strategic Googling, etc.

 ### If you have extra time at the end
 Unlikely!
-But if you have extra time, oversee some unstructured lab time -- they can practice scraping other web pages or look up additional methods for navigating the soup'd HTML, etc.
+But if you have extra time, you can set them on the extra credit problems at the end of the notebook or oversee some unstructured lab time -- they can practice scraping other web pages or look up additional methods for navigating the souped HTML, etc.

 ### Ending the session
 1. Have everyone close out of their notebook tabs